camunda-community-hub/camunda-platform-7-mail/README.md

 ## Contribution

 Found a bug?
-Please report it using [Github Issues](https://github.com/camunda/camunda-platform-7-mail/issues).
+Please report it using [GitHub Issues](https://github.com/camunda/camunda-platform-7-mail/issues).

 Want to extend, improve or fix a bug in the extension?
 [Pull Requests](https://github.com/camunda/camunda-platform-7-mail/pulls) are very welcome.